 In the earliest period as documented by Stampfer, Volozhin was financed by a large number of relatively small donors but soon the fund demands grew.
+As shown above, according to the accounts of the Volozhin Yeshiva published in the newspaper Hamelitz only 5% of the yeshivas budget came from large donors.
+Stampfer reports on correspondence with some of the yeshiva’s early donors including Abraham Harkavy, the Head of the Oriental Section in the Imperial Library in Saint Petersburg, a former Volozhin student, who occasionally intervened for the yeshiva with the Imperial bureaucracy.

-Jews in Russia, such as the Gunzbergs and Polakoffs gave relatively small amounts to the Yeshivas; their major donations went for other causes, especially the secular education of the poor Jewish masses.
-However, by the 1880s a small number of large donors emerged.
+The wealthyKlibansky estimates that 30-60 percent of Yeshiva budgets were supported by local, hometown donations in the interwar period (1919-1939).
+The most wealthiest Jews in Russia in Russia, such as the Gunzbergs and Polyakovs gave relatively small amounts to the yeshivas; their major donations went for other causes, especially the secular education of the poor Jewish masses.
+However, by the 1880s a small number of large donors to the yeshivas emerged.
 These included the Wissotzky family from Moscow, and two wealthy Germans : the last German Baron Rothschild (Willem Carl von Rothschild, 1828-1901) and Emil or Ovadya Lachmann of Berlin.
-The founder of the Wissotzky (Zeev Kalonymus Wissotzky, 1824-1904) was himself a former student at Volozhin.
-He was also a early Zionist

-But as noted Baron Rothschild died in 1901 and Lachmann experienced severe financial reverses in the late 1890s before his death in 1911.
+Baron Rothschild died in 1901 and Lachmann experienced severe financial reverses in the late 1890s before his death in 1911.
+Though his name appears in the register of the strictly orthodox Adass Israel (austrittsgemeinde, the separate orthodox community), details of his commercial activities are hard to find.
 In one of the synagogue registries he is listed as living off his investments.
+The founder of the Wissotzky tea trading firmfirm still active as a family owned firm until today now in Israel (Zeev Kalonymus Wissotzky, 1824-1904) was himself a former student at Volozhin.
+Lozhin Yeshiva trained not only ultra orthodox leaders, but also religious Zionist and supported other Jewish causes.
+He had studied privately with Israel Salanter, the founder to the Musar movement.
+His daughter was a prime funder of the Ponevezh Yeshiva in 1908.ones, and even xecular Zionists like Bialik and Micha Berdischevsky.

+According to the accounts of the Volozhin Yeshiva published in the newspaper Hamelitz only 5% of the yeshivas budget came from large donors.
+Stampfer reports on the Rosh Yeshiva’s correspondence with some of the yeshiva’s early donors including Abraham Harkavy, the Head of the Oriental Section in the Imperial Library in Saint Petersburg, a former Volozhin student though one notes one who eventually graduated from the Government Rabbinical Seminary in Vilna, who occasionally intervened for the yeshiva with the Imperial bureaucracy.

+Though his name appears in the register of the strictly orthodox Adass Israel in Berlin (« austrittsgemeinde, » the separate orthodox community), details of his commercial activities are hard to find.

 After World War I

-However limited the finances of Yeshivas were in the nineteenth century, they were entirely deranged by World War I, the Eastern Front of which was where they were located.
+However limited the finances of yeshivas were in the nineteenth century, they were entirely deranged by World War I, the Eastern Front of which was where they were located.
 Many of the yeshivas had to flee before the rapidly moving armies on that front.
 After the War the yeshivas were also effected by the elimination of Russian support after the Revolution and the increased poverty in East and Central Europe.
-These effected the volume of local donations and also earnings from the rental property with which some of them had been endowed.
+These developments effected the volume of local donations and also earnings from the rental property with which some of them had been endowed.

 Klibansky pays considerable attention to the financial support for the yeshivas in the Interwar Period.
 He reiterates that they could no longer rely on Russian donations after the revolution.